Configure graphics for Google Play Games on PC

 Dynamic display

-To give your players the best experience with this display resizing, do the following:
+To give your players the best experience, do the following:

-• If your game plays best in portrait mode and players are likely to play it while multitasking, don't specify support for landscape mode.
-A portrait aspect ratio is only the closest match if the player has a portrait monitor.
+• If your game plays best in portrait mode and players are likely to play it while multitasking, set android:screenOrientation="portrait".
+This guarantees a portrait oriented window for your game.